•

 She serves as a series co-editor for InterConnections: The Global Twentieth Century, a book series at University of North Carolina Press that is home to innovative global, international, and transregional histories of the long twentieth century.

 Before joining Glasgow as an Associate Professor in 2022, she was Assistant Professor at Boston University (2017-22).
-She has held fellowships at Harvard University, Yale University, MIT, and Dartmouth College.
-She is currently on research leave as a British Academy Global Innovation Fellow for 2024-25 at the Nuclear Policy Program at the Carnegie Endowment for International Peace in Washington, DC.
+She has held research fellowships at Harvard University, Yale University, MIT, and Dartmouth College.
+She is currently on policy secondment as a British Academy Global Innovation Fellow for 2024-25 at the Nuclear Policy Program at the Carnegie Endowment for International Peace in Washington, DC.

 India’s nuclear program is often misunderstood as an inward-looking endeavor of secretive technocrats.
 In Ploughshares and Swords, Jayita Sarkar challenges this received wisdom, narrating a global story of India’s nuclear program during its first forty years.
 The book foregrounds the program’s civilian and military features by probing its close relationship with the space program.
 Through nuclear and space technologies, India’s leaders served the technopolitical aims of economic modernity and the geopolitical goals of deterring adversaries.